uwuCaitlin/uwuCaitlin/README.md

 * How many are there in our team?

-> There are two of us, Caitlin and uwuCex!
+> There are two of us, Caitlin and Matthew!
 We have known each other for over 2 years now and have split our projects in between us so we can deliver on time and when you need it the most.

 * What are your prices?